CARES funds aid operational expenses - Farmville

 She said the county has also learned from the state that by Jan.
 22, Prince Edward has to return any unspent CARES Act funds.

-“But I think given the spreadsheet that you have in front of you and the explanation that Trey is going to provide, you’re going to know that we have a contingency to capture every dollar and that it is our plan that we, the County of Prince Edward, will return no money to the Commonwealth of Virginia but that everything has been properly accounted for and that we will have all of the pieces in place for the audit,” she said.
+“But I think given the spreadsheet that you have in front of you and the explanation that Trey is going to provide, you’re going to know that we have a contingency to capture every dollar and that it is our plan that we, the County of Prince Edward, will return no money to the commonwealth of Virginia but that everything has been properly accounted for and that we will have all of the pieces in place for the audit,” she said.

+Pyle prefaced his presentation by highlighting a retroactive change in terminology in the rounds of CARES Act allocations.

+“With the new guidance that came out this week with Sarah and some of the auditors we talked to, we realized that ‘lost revenue’ is not a term we want to use,” he said.
+“It’s just something that the auditors said, ‘Stay away from.’
+‘Operational expenses’ is where you’re talking if you’re a nonprofit.
+So I went back and changed some of the verbiage on here.”

 The largest listed allocation on the round six spreadsheet is the more than $505,280 designated for Prince Edward County for the public safety payroll, including overtime and expenses from March to November.
 Another $55,000 was listed as available if needed under this category for December.

+“So basically, what we’re saying is, at the end of this round and at the end of purchases before Dec.
+31, those avenues are where we’re going to go to capture all the rest of the money,” Pyle said to the board.
+“So we’ll spend everything y’all allocate, we’ll go back and get a hard number of saying what it is, and then we’ll just say payroll expenses captured every dime of it and then it’ll be done.”

 The Town of Farmville was allocated $150,000 for public safety payroll.
+Pyle explained how this amount was decided upon.

+“Basically what we did was took a percentage of that based on what the sheriff’s office had allocated, or has incurred, the $500,000,” he said.
+“The citizens of Prince Edward are two-thirds of the citizens where the town is about a third, so we took a 30% chunk out of that, that’s $150,000.
+That’s where we came up with that number to allocate them.”

 Prince Edward County emergency management costs received an allocation of more than $220,881 for March to December.